Kilauea Iki Trail

 Thurston Lava Tube

-On Kilauea's eastern side, Crater Rim Dr passes through rainforest kipuka (oases) thick with tree ferns and ohia trees.
-An often...
+On Kilauea's eastern side, Crater Rim Dr passes through a rainforest thick with tree ferns and ohia trees to the overflowing parking lot...

 Kilauea Iki Trail information

-Hitting the trail before 8am is a good way to beat the day-tripping crowds.
+Hit the trail before 8am to beat the crowds.
 The faint footpath across the crater floor is marked by ahu (stone cairns) to aid navigation.
-Don't wander off-trail to explore any steaming vents, lava tubes or caves without an experienced guide.
+Follow them; the crust can be thin elsewhere.